Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search

-In the Rubik's Cube and Sokoban, using the verifier in \abbrv{} significantly reduces the number of calls to the low-level policy.
-However, in INT it is not the case.
-In most cases when kSubS fails to find a solution, at some point it cannot create any valid subgoal, thus the search ends early. \abbrv{} does not suffer from this issue, since it uses more generators.
+In Rubik's Cube and Sokoban, using the verifier in \abbrv{} significantly reduces the number of calls to the low-level policy.
+However, in INT this is not the case.
+In most cases when kSubS fails to find a solution, at some point it cannot create any valid subgoal, and thus the search ends early. \abbrv{} does not suffer from this issue, since it uses more generators.
 Thus, it counts the calls even from hard instances that require much larger graphs.

-As shown in Table \ref{table:int_only_solved}, if we count the calls only for the tasks solved by both methods, \abbrv{} offers an advantage.
+As shown in Table \ref{table:int_only_solved}, if we count the calls only for the tasks solved by both methods, \abbrv{} provides an advantage.
 Therefore, \abbrv{} indeed provides better results within a smaller computational budget compared to kSubS.